muratk5n/thirdwave/en/tweets/2022/week04.md

 ---

-I bet the Poles are itching to go in there; help Ukraine.
-They don't like Russians much.

----

 "Investors have poured some $2 billion into cultured meat start-ups in the last two years, according to Crunchbase data"